ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 To create tender for **reporting** procedure you should set ``reporting`` value for ``procurementMethodType``.

-For **reporting** procedure there is required field `cause`.
+For **reporting** procedure there is required field `causeDetails`.
 It is required if field `procurementMethodRationale` is empty, `procuringEntity.kind` is not other and tender value amount is bigger than:

     * 100 000 for goods,
     * 200 000 for services,